 I wonder if that “base layer” has any effect on gas/oil accumulating on streets, which as work by Harvard’s Daniel Eisenberg has shown, is the real source of increased danger — the first day of precipitation after a dry spell.
 Any DOT workers just back from plowing care to weigh in on the Finnish approach?

 This entry was posted on Tuesday, January 5th, 2010 at 8:45 am and is filed under Traffic safety.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.